ksawatzky777/caribou/README.md

 make -j4
 ```

-To ensure Caribou has been built properly, execute the 2D test input using the
+To ensure Caribou has been built properly, execute the tests using the
 following commands:

 ```bash